Park Ye-jin: Career

-Park Ye-jin made her acting debut in the 1999 horror film Memento Mori, then appeared in leading and supporting roles in several TV series and films, notably What Happened in Bali 2004, Dae Jo-yoeng 2006, and Again, My Love 2009 (also known as Hateful But Once Again).
+Park Ye-jin made her acting debut in the 1999 horror film Memento Mori, then appeared in leading and supporting roles in several TV series and films, notably What Happened in Bali 2004, Dae Jo-yeong 2006, and Again, My Love 2009 (also known as Hateful But Once Again).
 But her popularity increased when she became a regular cast member on the first season of variety show Family Outing, in which she showed a different image and earned the nickname "sweet, yet scary, Ye-jin."
 In 2009, Park left the show because of her hectic schedule filming the period drama Queen Seondeok 2009 and the movie Fortune Salon 2009.

 After she was cast as Genghis Khan's wife Khulan in the Korea-China-Japan 3D martial arts pic An End to Killing 2013, Park starred in the fantasy romance I Love Lee Tae-ri 2012.

 In November 2018, Park signed with Saram Entertainment.

+Personal life

+Relationship and marriage

+In 2011, it was reported that Park and actor Park Hee-soon were in relationship.
+They met two years prior and got close due to friendship formed as artist under the same agency.
+In January 2016, it was reported that they registered their marriage in 2015.
+They had a small celebration with family and friends in 2016.